Beyond Outerplanarity

+\begin{theorem} For every fixed $k$, testing whether a given graph is outer $k$-planar takes $O(2^{\mathrm{polylog}(n)})$ time, where $n$ is the number of vertices of the given graph. \end{theorem}

+\begin{proof} To obtain quasi-polynomial runtime, we need to limit the number of regions on which we branch.
+Let $G$ be the given graph.
+According to Theorem~\ref{thm:separator}, if $G$ is outer $k$-planar, then there exists a set $S$ with at most $4k+3$ vertices where the vertices are endpoints of the edges of a balanced separator.
+Note that we are interested in all the endpoints of the edges, not just those that form the separator.
+In addition, note that $S$ is also a balanced separator.
+Furthermore, $S$ is of one of the two types described in Observation~\ref{obs:separator-types}; see Fig.~\ref{fig:separator-cases-components-type-1} for a type-(1) separator and Fig.~\ref{fig:separator-cases-components-type-2} for a type-(2) separator.
+We find $S$ by brute force, enumerating all vertex sets of size at most $4k + 3$.
+Once $S$ is fixed, observe that the subgraph~$G[S]$ induced by~$S$ admits only $f(k)$ possible outer $k$-planar drawings, for some function $f$.
+We then enumerate all such possible drawings.
+Assume now that one such drawing of~$S$ is fixed.

-We now consider the two different shapes separately.
-In the first case, in $S$, we have three special vertices $v, w_1$ and $w_2$ and in the second case we will have two special vertices $v$ and $w$.
-These vertices will be called \emph{boundary} vertices and all other vertices in $S$ will be called \emph{regional} vertices.
-Note that, since we have a fixed drawing of $G_S$, the regional vertices are partitioned into regions by the specially chosen boundary vertices.
-Now, from the structure of the separator which is guaranteed by the proof of Theorem~\ref{thm:separator}, no component of $G \setminus S$ can be adjacent to regional vertices which live in different regions with respect to the boundary vertices.
+We now consider two cases depending on the type of the separator $S$.
+If $S$ is of type~(1), then $S$ contains three boundary vertices~$v$, $w_1$, and~$w_2$; see Fig.~\ref{fig:separator-cases-components-type-1}.
+If $S$ is of type~(2), then there are two boundary vertices $v$ and $w$; see Fig.~\ref{fig:separator-cases-components-type-2}.
+Note that, since we have a fixed drawing of~$G[S]$, the regional vertices are partitioned into regions as defined by the boundary vertices of~$S$.
+According to Lemma~\ref{lem:components}, no component of $G \setminus S$ is connected to regional vertices of different regions.

-We first discuss the case of using $G_S$ as depicted in Fig.~\ref{fig:separator-cases-components}~(a).
-Here, we start by picking the three special vertices $v, w_1$ and $w_2$ from $S$ to take the role as shown in Fig.~\ref{fig:separator-cases-components}~(a).
-The following arguments regarding this shape of separator are symmetric with respect to the pair of opposing regions.